 Children's Hospital of The King's Daughters, Inc.: Child Abuse Program

-The Increasing Virginia's Evidence-Supported Treatments (INVEST) for Children Project—headquartered at the Child Abuse Program—will increase access to evidence-based, trauma-informed services for child victims of maltreatment residing in Hampton Roads.
-The project will reduce the negative consequences of this maltreatment by: 1) training community professionals to conduct trauma-informed screening and referral procedures; and 2) training clinicians to deliver three trauma-informed, evidence-based treatments (including two treatments that are not currently available in the region), with attention to the cultural and linguistic needs of families.
-INVEST will create a trauma-informed network of professionals throughout southeastern Virginia, which has a 20 percent military population and 10 military installations including the largest naval base in the world.
-A total of 440 professionals (including 141 military professionals) will be trained in screening and referral practices; and 10 clinicians will be trained in and will deliver treatments.
-An expected 2,761 children and adolescents aged 2–17, including more than 1,100 military children, will receive trauma-informed screening and referral services; and 650 children/youth, including at least 130 military children/youth, will receive evidence-based, trauma-informed assessment services and mental health treatment.
+From 2012 – 2016, the Increasing Virginia's Evidence-Supported Treatments (INVEST) for Children Project—headquartered at the Child Abuse Program—increased access to evidence-based, trauma-informed services for child victims of maltreatment residing in Hampton Roads.
+The project reduced the negative consequences of this maltreatment by: 1) training community professionals to conduct trauma-informed screening and referral procedures; and 2) training clinicians to deliver three trauma-informed, evidence-based treatments (including two treatments that were not available in the region), with attention to the cultural and linguistic needs of families.
+INVEST allowed the program to build a trauma-informed network of professionals throughout southeastern Virginia, which has a 20 percent military population and 10 military installations including the largest naval base in the world.
+As an accredited Child Advocacy Center, the program continues to serve approximately 1,500 children and their caregivers each year.
+Program services include forensic interviews, forensic medical examinations and consultation, victim support and advocacy, and case management as part of a multidisciplinary team.
+The program continues to deliver trauma-informed screening and referral services and evidence-based, trauma-informed assessment services and mental health treatment.
 The program’s team of experts deliver trainings across the Hampton Roads region to build awareness about program services and to expand the trauma-informed network of professionals.
 As the backbone agency for the Hampton Roads Trauma Informed Community Network, the program collaborates with other agencies and individuals to spread trauma-informed care across the region.

 Children's Institute, Inc.